3diab/simplecloudstorage/README.md

 ```
 git clone https://github.com/3diab/simplecloudstorage.git
 ```
-If you have forked this repo, use the link of that repository insted.
+If you want to customize the app/backend the best way is to fork the repsitory and clone that instead.

 ## 2. Initialize the project